iced-rs/iced_aw/src/widget/menu/README.md

 or any unexpected sequence of non-alphabetical symbols like `?.-=+`.

-This is a limitation of `macro_rules!`, it dosen't always provide clear errors for unexpected syntax, and we don't have much control over how errors are handled.
+This is a limitation of `macro_rules!`, it doesn't always provide clear errors for unexpected syntax, and we don't have much control over how errors are handled.

 # Parameters Explained